xprize-msu/MetONTIIME/README.md

 # Setup folder using metadata
 sh /mnt/research/xprize23/gitclones/MetONTIIME/utility_scripts_HPCC/setup_analysis_folder_SLURM.sh <path_to_meta_data>
-# There are now many versions of this file for different experiment setups but this is base one
+# There are now many versions of this file for different experiment setup:
+# setup_analysis_folder_SLURM.sh --- Submit jobs to SLURM
+# setup_analysis_folder_SLURM_MultiOTU.sh --- Submit jobs to SLURM with multi id% and OTU id = 1.0
+# setup_analysis_folder_SLURM_MultiDB.sh --- Submit jobs to SLURM with multie id% and multiple DBs, OTU id = 1.0

 # Start a interactive session on a compute not with gpus
 salloc --cpus-per-task 64 --time 4:00:00 --mem 256GB --gpus 2 --reservation=xprize